playx-flutter/playx_core/README.md

 ## Features
 - Common `utilities` and  `packages` across PlayX packages
 - Common extensions that is needed for different apps.
-- `Prefs` facade  : Key value pair storage powered by `SharedPreferences`
+- `Prefs` facade  : Key value pair storage powered by `SharedPreferences`.
+- `SecurePreferences` facade : Key value pair encrypted storage powered by `SecurePreferences`.
 - `bootCore` function : inject and setup what is necessary .
 -  Exports :  packages like `get` , `readable`.